Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you are just taking the PSAT to prepare yourself for the SAT or if you’re a naturally strong student, you may be able to prepare for the exam with prep books alone.
 However, if you aren’t self-motivated or if your goal is to qualify for the National Merit Scholarship Program, a PSAT prep course will most definitely be advantageous.

-Will PSAT prep course raise my score?
+Will a PSAT prep course raise my score?

 Most likely yes.
 Most PSAT prep courses provide high quality instructional material and practice work, that upon completion will almost surely raise your score.
+It’s all about learning hacks and test taking techniques.